-As a Boren Fellowship applicant, you are required to submit three letters of recommendation.
+As a Boren Fellowships applicant, you are required to submit three letters of recommendation.
 All letters must be submitted through the online application.

-- Be academic and comment on your academic, linguistic, and personal preparation for the study abroad program, especially as they relate to the Boren Fellowship objectives.
+- Be academic and comment on your academic, linguistic, and personal preparation for the study abroad program, especially as they relate to Boren Fellowships objectives.

 - Speak to the feasibility of your plan, your U.S. national security argument and your career interests.

-- If your Boren Fellowship application includes a research component, one of your letters must be from your research advisor at your U.S. institution.
+- If your Boren Fellowships application includes a research component, one of your letters must be from your research advisor at your U.S. institution.

 - If you are not currently enrolled in graduate school, you are strongly encouraged to include a letter of recommendation from a professor or advisor at your future graduate program in order to demonstrate feasibility.

 - Give the person adequate time to complete the letter.
 Recommenders who do not have ample time may neglect valuable details when writing the letter.

 - Explain what the Boren Fellowships are and why you have decided to apply.

 - Visit potential recommenders during office hours to discuss the award.